A Digital Nomad Guide to Mexico City

 Borola (Plaza San Jacinto 1, San Ángel) has four branches in the city.
 The one in the Roma neighborhood is bright, quiet and spacious.
 During hot days it is advisable to order the Borola Consentido, a cold American coffee with hazelnut essence and almond milk.

-Where to live in Mexico City
+Best Places to Live in Mexico City

 Mexico City has a large number of accommodations available.
 There are apartments, rooms in family houses, hostels, pensions and cheap hotels ideal for backpackers looking for a pleasant place to spend the night.
 The most demanding travelers will also find the comfort, relaxation and service they want.